gentlethievesofwaterdeep/gentlethievesofwaterdeep.github.io/_pact/Article IV - Leadership.md

 ## 4.2.1 The Open Signatory

 The Open Signatory shall be a known figure within the Pact, and will be the primary external face of the Pact.
-Their primary role is that of a liaison between the members of the pact, the allies of the pact, and the leadership of the pact.
+His primary role is that of a liaison between the members of the pact, the allies of the pact, and the leadership of the pact.
+The Open Signatory is to be considered the father of the Pact, and any insults directed towards Him or mispronunciation of the hard H is disrespect to every member and associate of the Pact.

 ## 4.2.2 The Masked Signatories